abhaynitrr/Quart.ai-Code-Challenge/README.md

 Steps to Run:
+1. Take a clone of this repository on your desktop and then extract the files.
-1. Place the root folder in any of the working directory.
+2. Place the root folder in any of the working directory.
-2. Run the index.html file with any web browser (ex.
+3. Run the index.html file with any web browser (ex.
 Google chrome).
-3. For code checking purpose, runTest() is the main function in the code.
+4. For code checking purpose, runTest() is the main function in the code.